X3I/poketwo.com/_pages/game/unsupported.md

 # Unsupported Features (That People Consistently Ask About)

-Here are some common features that are asked about, and some descriptions as to them not existing in the game
+Here are some common features that are asked about, and some descriptions <br/>
+as to why they are not currently available or not in game.

 ## Starters